ceejaymoss/ceejaymoss/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm constantly updating my skills and expertise specialising in Artificial Intelligence, Machine Learning and Data Science.
 Feel free to explore my repositories and connect with me!

+A bit about me: I am an avid builder and engineer with over 10 years experience.
+My passion is in making the impossible possible!
+Currently working on AI agentic solutions, fine tuning billions of parameters into constructive powerhouses for the betterment of society at large.

 ## 👨‍💻 Professional Experience

 May 2025 - Present <br>
 Your Shot! - Technical Founder <br>
 Artificial Intelligent B2B System <br>
 Democratising the access to data for retail business.
 Giving anybody access to complex data structures.
 Simplified and actionable.
 This AI agentic suite parses 30 million data points.
 Fine tuning 700 Billion parameters.
-Available to anybofy with an internet connection.
+Available to anybody with an internet connection.

 Oct 2022 - Aug 2024 <br>
 Viridian Lock - Ai Engineer & Regional Manager <br>